anodyne/docs/installation.md

+---
-# Installation
+title: Installation
+description: Learn how to get up and running with Nova 2.
+layout: docs
+---

-Learn how to get up and running with Nova 2.
+Learn how to get up and running with Nova 2. {% .lead %}

 ---